praetoria/mittn/docs/README_fuzzer.md

   you can copy and edit.
 It is not compulsory but if you decide to use multiple tools you should use a config file.

-# TODO:
-- Edit mittn/features/environment.py so that context.dburl points to
+- Edit mittn.conf so that context.dburl points to
   your database.
 The pointer is an SQL Alchemy URI, and the syntax varies for each database.
-Examples are provided in the file for sqlite and PostgreSQL.
+An example is provided in the file for sqlite.
 Further documentation on the database URIs is available on http://docs.sqlalchemy.org/en/rel_0_9/core/engines.html#database-urls.

 - Ensure that you have CREATE TABLE, INSERT and SELECT rights to the